Understanding Key Terms

-- Consent cannot be coerced or compelled by duress, threat, or force.
+- Consent cannot be coerced or compelled by force, threat, deception or intimidation.

 The university's policy states that names of individuals involved in sexual misconduct cases will not be disclosed by the university, except on a need-to-know basis or as required by law.
 Confidentiality is not the same as anonymity—which means not being named or personally identified.

 Confidential employees include only certain, specific individuals on your campus whom are exempt from the reporting requirements of other university employees.
 These individuals include: